 Hay Evaluation Guidelines

 The score sheet below is a guideline for evaluating hay.
-The sheet indicates the amount of importance
+The sheet indicates the amount of importanceto place upon each quality factor.
+Note that maturity, at 30 points, is the most important factor.

 Leafiness, color, and odor and condition each receive a possible 20 points.
 Foreign material has a